networktocode/jdiff/README.md

   ]
 }
 ```
-A JMESPATH expression to extract `state` is shown below.
+A JMESPath expression to extract `state` is shown below.

 ```python
 "result[0].vrfs.default.peerList[*].state